HOGENT-Web/csharp/chapters/07/slides/presentation.md

 - **Testing the incoming data** to make sure it's **valid**
 - User or application may send malicious/wrong data
 - **Prevents improperly formed data** from entering the system
-- Databases usually check data, but the earlier you check, the better
+- Databases usually check data, but the earlier you check, the better since database errors are hard to validate
 - Prevents input validation attacks:
     - SQL injection
     - XSS attacks